Displaying present location in the site.

 Opportunities

-Efforts to protect biodiversity around bases and neighboring areas will lead to cooperation with a variety of stakeholders and improve brand value, which might create business opportunities.
-Engage in activities to conserve biodiversity such as the protection of endangered species, and paddy field development through local exchange.
+We believe that efforts to protect biodiversity around plants and neighboring areas will lead to cooperation with a variety of stakeholders and improve brand value, which might create business opportunities.

 Biodiversity Conservation Efforts at NEC Abiko Plant